 Definition of Galician in English:

-1Relating to Galicia in NW Spain, its people, or their language.
+1Of or relating to Galicia in northwestern Spain, its people, or their language.

 - Since his death, and the installation of a democratic regime (parliamentary monarchy) in Spain, however, a revival of Galician language and culture has taken place.